junsklee/cubrid-testtools/CTP/builder_tester/docs/DOCKER_OPTIMIZATION.md

 ### 1. Docker Image Building
 When a test request arrives for a commit:
 1. System checks if a Docker image exists for that commit/baseline pair (`cubrid-test:<commit>_<baseline>`)
-2. If not, launches the baseline test image with the build tarball mounted, runs an in-container provisioning script to extract/configure CUBRID, and commits the live container as the new image
+2. If not, launches the baseline test image with the build tarball mounted, runs an in-container provisioning script to extract/configure CUBRID (only the `_install/CUBRID` payload is shipped), and commits the live container as the new image
 3. Caches the image for future tests on the same commit

 ### 2. Optimized Test Execution